eugenelepekhin/StrongTypeResource/StrongTypeResource/readme.md

 ## What It Does

-- **Strongly Typed Access**: Generate strongly typed classes that provide safe access to your .resx resources
+- **Strongly Typed Access**: Generates a class with strongly typed properties and methods that provide safe access to your .resx resources
 - **Parameter Validation**: Automatically verify that format parameters match across different culture files
 - **Build-Time Safety**: Catch resource-related errors during compilation instead of runtime